-Tillman and Associates Engineering, LLC., filed a large-scale comprehensive plan amendment application on behalf of the Estate of M. Couture, L.& C. Couture, J. & J. Heaxt, and C. & V. Couture to change an "L"-shaped ±90.69-acre part of a larger ±104acre site from Rural Land (RL) to Medium Residential (MR) (see Attachment A) on the west side of SE 73rd Avenue and north side of SE Hwy 42.
-The Parcel Identification Numbers for the property are 47667-004-00, 47667-005-02, Portion of: 47667-006-00 & 47667-003-01; the addresses are 16152 and 16200 SE 73rd Avenue, Summerfield, FL 34491, Summerfield, or not assigned.
+Tillman and Associates Engineering, LLC., filed a large-scale comprehensive plan amendment application on behalf of the Estate of Michael P. Couture, Sr.; Eva Couture, P.R to change a ±55.00-acre site from Rural Land (RL) to Medium Residential (MR) (see Attachment A).
+The Parcel Identification Number for the property is 47667-000-00; the address is 15700 SE 73rd Avenue, Summerfield, on the west side of SE 73rd Avenue, ±0.9 miles north of SE Hwy 42.
 The site is located outside the Urban Growth Boundary (UGB) in the Rural Area outside the S. US Hwy 27/441 & SE Hwy 42 Urban Area, in the Secondary Springs Protection Overlay Zone (S-SPOZ), and in Marion County's SE Utility Service Area, but not in the Farmland Preservation Area (FPA).
 The site does not include FEMA Flood Zone Areas but does include Marion County Flood Prone Areas.
-A concurrent rezoning application to change the site's zoning from General Agriculture (A-1) to Planned Unit Development (PUD) has also been submitted (250909ZP); that concurrent zoning application is dependent upon the granting of this amendment application.
+A concurrent rezoning application to change the site's zoning from General Agriculture (A-1) to Planned Unit Development (PUD) has also been submitted (250706ZP); that concurrent zoning application is dependent upon the granting of this amendment application.